henrik7264/PY_Actors/README.md

 # Reactive systems using Actors
 Dear all,

-Welcome to a C++/Python library for creating reactive systems based on the Actors model.
+Welcome to ReSyAct a C++/Python library for creating Reactive Systems based on the Actors model.

 Be aware that the library currently is a work in progress and may change without any notice.
 An early version of the Python library is available.
 It's a proof of concept version that provides the basic Actors functionality and most of the features discussed below.
 The C++ version will soon be ready and added to the repository with the same set of features.
 The library have been tested informally on a
 * Beaglebone Black (Debian 10.3, Python v3.6)